 Don’t smoke.
 Some research has shown that smoking can worsen acne by changing the composition of sebum — your skin’s natural oils.

 Acne can be a frustrating condition.
 It can negatively affect your self-image, confidence and may even be painful.
 But the good news is, there are a lot of things you can do to achieve and maintain clear skin.
-With a healthy skin care routine, the right treatments and smart lifestyle choices, you can significantly reduce your risk of breakouts — and if you need some advice and assistance along the way, dermatologists will be happy to help.
+With a healthy skin care routine for acne, the right treatments and smart lifestyle choices, you can significantly reduce your risk of breakouts — and if you need some advice and assistance along the way, dermatologists will be happy to help.